-This bump in cases, seen throughout the state, led Gov. Andrew Cuomo to impose new COVID-19 restrictions for the first time since spring.
+This bump in cases, seen throughout the state, led to New York Gov. Andrew Cuomo to impose new COVID restrictions for the first time since spring.

-Beginning tonight, there will be a a curfew on bars, restaurants and gyms.
-Gym activities and indoor dining must be closed from 10 p.m. to 5 a.m.
+Starting last Friday, a curfew was imposed on bars, restaurants and gyms.
+Gym activities and indoor dining will be closed from 10 p.m. to 5 a.m.

 For restaurants and bars, take out and delivery will be an option.
-However, there will be no alcohol to-go, as there was during the original shutdown.
+However, there will be no alcohol to-go as there were during the original shutdown.

-“Two weeks away from Thanksgiving, we need to take extra precautions this year,” Bellone said.
+“Two weeks away from Thanksgiving, we need to take extra precautions this year,” said Bellone last Friday.
 “We’ve gone too far to go back now.”